mitmplay/mitm-play/README.md

 | `response`  | __response__ | modify resp object - call to remote server

 # Concept
 Mitm intercept is hierarchical checking routes.
-First check is try to `match` domain on the url as a namespace, `if match` then next action is to `match` url regex expression on each **type/content-type** listed on the route and `if match` again, then it will execute the handler event registered in the route.
+First check is try to `match` domain on the url as a namespace, `if match` then next action is to `match` url regex expression on each **type/content-type** listed on the route and `if match` again, it will execute event handler registered in the route.

 If the process of checking is not match, then it will fallback to `_global_` namespace to check, and the operation is the same as mention in first paragraph.